-2023 Tree Sale order form is enclosed - Order Now!
+2023 Tree Sale order form is enclosed Order your trees by March 31st.
 Agriculture: Brent Dennis, Ag Technician, continues to provide resources to landowners through the USDA-Natural Resources Conservation Service to put conservation projects on the ground.
 In 2022, there were 24 contracts for 1,382 acres securing \$351,838 of cost share to Licking County landowners.
 He also oversees the Timber Harvest Reviews, Agriculture Pollution complaints, FFA Soil Judging competition and provides technical assistance on ponds, drainage issues and woody debris fields in waterways.